MooHoll/mooholl.github.io/_pages/opportunities.md

 ---

 <h2>Postdocs</h2>
-I don't have any advertised projects currently but I would be happy to support external fellowships.\
+I don't have any advertised projects currently, but I would be happy to support external fellowships.\
 Check out this [database](https://ecrcentral.org/fundings) of worldwide fellowships.

 <h2>PhD Students</h2>
-I don't have any advertised projects currently, but if you're interested in a project feel free to reach out and we can discuss.
+I don't have any advertised projects currently, but if you're interested in carrying out a project in this lab, feel free to reach out and we can discuss.

 <h2>Funded Undergraduate Summer Placement</h2>